trdd/PyXMRTool/sphinx_source/overview/experiment.rst

     ...     point[1]=180.0/(numpy.pi)*numpy.arcsin( point[1]*simu.hcfactor/(2*numpy.pi)/(2*point[0]))
     ...     return point

 Read measured data from files using *pointmodifier* and *namerreader*.
 Read pi and sigma polarization seperately.
 Use the funtion :class:`Experiment.ReflDataSimulator.createLinereader` to create a linereader function.
 This function returns an datapoint (as mentioned above) from a line of the data file.
+It is also possible to read pi and sigma polarization from just one file if the lines of the file look like this: :code:`angle, rpi, rsigma` or :code:`angle_pi, rpi, angle_sigma, rsigma`.
 Entries for the datapoint can also be *None* if the information is not present in a line of text.
     >>> simu.ReadData("Experiment/pi",simu.createLinereader(angle_column=0,rpi_column=1), pointmodifierfunction=pointmodifier , filenamereaderfunction=namereader)
     >>> simu.ReadData("Experiment/sigma",simu.createLinereader(angle_column=0,rsigma_column=1), pointmodifierfunction=pointmodifier , filenamereaderfunction=namereader)